Permanent water saving rules (PWSR)

 Our community recognises water is a precious resource and shouldn’t be wasted.
 The permanent water saving rules (PWSR) are a set of simple, common-sense rules to reduce demand and make sure we all use water wisely.

-The permanent water saving rules are always in place, and are uniform across Victoria.
+The permanent water saving rules are in place every day of the year and are uniform across Victoria.

 The rules apply to drinking water only.
 They do not apply to greywater, tank water (rainwater), bore water or recycled water.